bilan604/LearningChessAi/README.md

 # LearningChessAi

-Chess Ai from scratch that can be adversarially trained, but really slow
+Chess Ai from scratch that can be adversarially trained